Coronavirus Healthcare Fraud

-At Oberheiden P.C., we are representing healthcare providers, medical technology companies, and other businesses in federal fraud cases nationwide during the coronavirus pandemic.
+At Oberheiden P.C., we are representing healthcare providers, medical technology companies, and other businesses in need of qui tam defense, involved in False Claim Act investigation, facing federal criminal charges, and in other legal matters nationwide during the coronavirus pandemic.
 If you need to speak with an attorney, we encourage you to call 888-680-1745 or contact us online for a free and confidential case assessment.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.